Click here for more information.

 A primary function of the services of the WCRC is to provide a nostalgic journey experience for our customers.
 This is facilitated by using a substantial fleet of rolling stock, most of which was designed, before the need to provide easy access for people with disabilities was fully recognised.

 The WCRC will encourage charterers to ensure that the stock proposed for use is suitable for the needs of people with disabilities.
-In the event of the need to convey a wheelchair passenger in the guards van on a train, we will use reasonable endeavours to ensure that it is clean, lit and heated.
 All WCRC passenger trains carry a portable wheelchair ramp.

 Currently, we regret that we are unable to convey powered scooters on the services we operate.

 Please request Large Print if required (.16 Arial)

 Or Email: firstname.lastname@example.org